debian-cnmv/dotfiles/scripts/README.md

 ```

-which tries to use `users.txt` file from the cyrrent directory.
+which tries to use `users.txt` file from the current directory.

 The script creates  a `MySQL/MariaDB` *database* with the **same name** as the `user`.